 While extensive information and services for end-of-life planning exist, there are many gaps, and reasons that people do not access these and use them effectively.
 Although there are some outstanding death education initiatives, these are, overall, relatively undeveloped, unstructured and in isolation.

-See Plenna’s activity and financial report for 2023-2024.
+See Plenna’s activity and financial reports for 2025 and 2023-2024.

 Through frank but sensitive communication, including humour, Plenna aims to amplify and build upon existing good practice, open spaces for bold discussions about decision-making in death and dying and how to live with the end in mind, and encourage coalition building.